-- Black, Latine communities, Indigenous, and other communities of color - Low-income communities experiencing uneven impacts of climate change and pollution - Communities who have experienced over-policing, returning citizens - Communities who have experienced redlining and systemic disinvestment - Communities disproportionately exposed to environmental pollutants - People with disabilities - Communities who have experienced disproportionate job losses - Ensure that city funding supports local hire, prevailing wage, and union labor for city projects and for any projects funded by a grant or loan fund. - Ensure that Chicago residents have access to good green jobs with training programs and partnerships with unions and contractors.
-The City can build upon the job training programs initiated by CEJA, while also strengthening pathways from Career Technical Education to full time, high quality clean energy jobs by providing more youth training programs. - Ensure Direct Pay funds do not support false solutions that perpetuate our reliance on fossil fuels and harm communities., including LNG and waste incineration.
+- Black, Latine communities, Indigenous, and other communities of color - Low-income communities experiencing uneven impacts of climate change and pollution - Communities who have experienced over-policing, returning citizens - Communities who have experienced redlining and systemic disinvestment - Communities disproportionately exposed to environmental pollutants - People with disabilities - Communities who have experienced disproportionate job losses

+Ensure that city funding supports local hire, prevailing wage, and union labor for city projects and for any projects funded by a grant or loan fund.

+Ensure that local residents have access to good green jobs with training programs and partnerships with unions and contractors.
+The City can either build new or grow existing job training programs, while also strengthening pathways from Career Technical Education to full time, high quality clean energy jobs by providing more youth training programs.

+Ensure Direct Pay funds do not support false solutions that perpetuate our reliance on fossil fuels and harm communities., including LNG and waste incineration.

-How the City of Chicago can use federal funds for progressive priorities
+How local governments can use federal funds for progressive priorities MAY 2024

-MAY 2024

-What other funding can Chicago access?
+What other funding can cities access?

-Direct Pay is not the only federal investment that can help Chicago achieve a Green New Deal and should be stacked with other funding opportunities.
+Direct Pay is not the only federal investment that can help cities achieve a Green New Deal and should be stacked with other funding opportunities.
 Direct pay cannot be used for upfront financing; it's a tax credit in the form of a refund.